 Church Street long ago became part of U.S. Highway 61, and the heavy commercial traffic that has gradually increased over the decades has already done harm to many of the historic buildings and has diminished the residential appeal of the street.
 An effort by the Mississippi Department of Transportation (MDOT) to expand U.S. 61 to an expressway is nearly complete, with the Port Gibson section of highway one of the last to be upgraded.
 The Port Gibson Heritage Trust and many other interested citizens have banded together to encourage MDOT to re-route the highway outside of town, leaving Church Street to recover its residential character.
 MDOT has resisted the idea, pushing forward with its plans to use the existing right-of-way to expand the roadway to meet modern codes despite local opposition.
 The controversial project has never undergone the normal mandated federal and state preservation reviews because MDOT insists that it will be using only state money to complete this federal highway project.

-The feud over widening Port Gibson’s Church Street continues.
-MDOT has backed away from its stated intention to take the new Highway 61 down Church Street and is looking once again at options to the west, but meetings to discuss the widening of Church Street continue.
+It appears, for now, the feud over widening Port Gibson’s Church Street is over.
+MDOT has backed away from its stated intention to take the new Highway 61 down Church Street and is looking into rerouting the highway around town.